 A quick guide on the corporate insolvency procedure of provisional liquidation.
 This note sets out the circumstances in which it may be appropriate to appoint a provisional liquidator, the application procedure and the conduct of a provisional liquidation.

 A provisional liquidator can be appointed by the court only after a winding up petition has been presented (section 135(1), IA 1986).
 Provisional liquidation may be appropriate where there is a real concern that, between the presentation of the winding up petition and the making of a winding up order by the court, the company's affairs will not be properly conducted or its assets will be dissipated.
 The main reason for appointing a provisional liquidator is to preserve the company's assets.

-For more on initiating winding up proceedings in court, see Practice notes, Compulsory liquidation: What is it and when can a company be placed into compulsory liquidation? (www.practicallaw.com/7-107-3978) and Placing a company into compulsory liquidation: checklist (www.practicallaw.com/0-378-9425).
+For more on initiating winding up proceedings in court, see Practice notes, Compulsory liquidation: What is it and when can a company be placed into compulsory liquidation? (www.practicallaw.com/7-107-3978) and Creditor's winding up petition: procedure (www.practicallaw.com/0-378-9425).

 During the period of a provisional liquidator's appointment, the powers of the company's directors are effectively terminated.
 The directors retain a residual power to apply to dismiss or resist the winding up petition (Ashborder BV and others v Green Gas Power Ltd and others EWHC 1031 (Ch)).

 When is it appropriate to appoint a provisional liquidator?

 The circumstances in which the court will appoint a provisional liquidator to a company are not prescribed by statute or case law.
 However, the court may make an order when: